July 25, 2012

 “No, she’ll do it.”

 And then she summoned me over.
-I walked over, ready to assist her (meaning lending a helping hand), and it was then I could see she was missing an arm.
+I walked over, ready to assist her (meaning lending a helping hand), and then I could see she was missing an arm.

 I’ve seen many able-bodied people acting as if they are disabled; I see disabled people living life as able-bodied people –some physically challenged people even live lives as super-bodied.

-Case-in-point: Have you seen Matt Stutzman, an arm-less Archer, and member of the 2012 Paralympic Archery Team?
-He uses his toes to shoot the arrow and holds the record “for a longest accurate shot in archery – able
+Case-in-point: Have you seen Matt Stutzman, an arm-less Archer member of the 2012 Paralympic Archery Team?
+He uses his toes to shoot the arrow and holds the record “for the longest accurate shot in archery – able-bodied archers included.”

 My third collision was a bit more pleasant.
 After flying for three or four days straight, a friend caught up with me, who I hadn’t spoken with for a while.
 After my conversation with this amazing woman, I realized Nothing.
 I mean, “Nothing is as it seems.”